JimmyAllDay/protocol-platform/docs/ADR/authentication.md

 ## Attempt to Sign In Without Registering

-A firebase error is returned to the user stating that the account does not exist
+An error is returned to the user stating that the account does not exist

 ## Attempt to Sign In Without Email Verification